underdogio-archive/pup-legacy/docs/components/slab.md

 Use to display pieces of information within a table or list.

-To highlight a slab add a modifier of `.slab--featured`.
+To highlight a slab add a modifier of `.slab--highlight`.
 To fade out a slab add a modifier of `.slab--disabled`.

 <ul>
   <li class="slab">